1.1 -Basics of geological modeling with GemPy

 Model Generation

-Once we’ve correctly defined all our primary information in our gempy.core.data.GeoModel object (referred to as geo_model in these tutorials), we can proceed to the next step: preparing the input data for interpolation.
+Once we’ve correctly defined all our primary information in our gempy.core.data.GeoModel object (referred to as geo_model in these tutorials), we can proceed with the model computation step.
+We can go ahead and save the solution of a specific computation as we do below, but solutions are also stored within the gempy.core.data.GeoModel object for future reference.

 New in GemPy 3!
 Numpy and TensorFlow backend